ml-archive/readme/Documentation/how-to-urban-airship-push.md

 2) Through the SDK / API the push-token will be sent to UA and stored.
 UA can now send push messages to that device/app/certificate.

-But before we stop just here, we want this app to register to channel(s)
+ The device also needs to register to channel(s), for easier segmentation
  - named user (Always register with your userId)
  - alias (deprecated)
  - tags (Push send to group of users, fx users who have push setting1 on, joins setting1 tag)